 CLTC Range testing

-It was developed by the China Automotive Technology & Research Center (CATARC) in 2020, and it is expected to replace the previous test cycle, called the China Automotive Test Cycle (CATC), which was based on the outdated New European Driving Cycle (NEDC).
-The CLTC aims to provide more realistic and accurate range estimates for EVs in China.
+China Automotive Technology & Research Center ( CATARC ) developed the cycle in 2020.
+It replaced the previous test cycle, the China AutomotiveTest Cycle (CATC), based on the outdated New European Driving Cycle (NEDC).

-Phase 1Phase 2Phase 3Total
+#Phase 1Phase 2Phase 3Total

 Duration, Seconds6746934331800